Conceptual Astronomy: Science Fact vs. Science Fiction|

 ||Gen Ed Area Dept:

 ||Fulfills a Major Requirement for: None

-Articles and short stories to be assigned weekly.
+Articles, short stories, and occasional textbook chapter readings to be assigned weekly.

 |Examinations and Assignments: |